-Build a QEMU image
+Build a QEMU/VirtualBox

 HERE OTA Connect lets you easily manage OTA updates to embedded devices running custom-built Yocto images.
-This is a guide for building a simple Yocto image that you can run in QEMU.
+This is a guide for building a simple Yocto image that you can run in Virtualbox or QEMU.
 This is a good way to get started if you don’t know yet what hardware your project will use, or if you just want to try out the features of HERE OTA Connect without worrying about physical devices.

 You’ll need a build machine with the following:

 On a Debian-based system, you should be able to install all the required packages with the following command: